hapax/hapax.github.io/assets/bloch.md

 Naively, we have a whole circle of points $e^{i\phi}|1\rangle$, but
 $e^{i\phi}|1\rangle  \sim |1\rangle$ by residual phase ambiguity.
-Thus, we have a *topological* sphere (a cylinder with ends collapsed to points), which we can put spherical coordinates on, but *geometrically* we have the hemisphere
+Thus, we have a *topological* sphere (a cylinder with ends collapsed to points) on which we can introduce spherical coordinates, but *geometrically* it appears to be the hemisphere

 $$
 \alpha^2 + |\beta|^2 = a^2 + c^2 + d^2 = 1,
 $$

 for $\alpha \geq 0$.
+The problem is that we have used the wrong coordinates!

 #### The Hopf fibration of $\mathbb{S}^3$

-Let's define the Hopf fibration in its full glory.
-In the process, we'll confirm the Bloch sphere is genuinely a sphere.
+Let's define the Hopf fibration in its full glory, and along the way, confirm the Bloch sphere is legitimately round.
 For $(\alpha,\beta)  \in \mathbb{S}^3$, i.e. satisfying our
 normalisation condition $|\alpha|^2 + |\beta|^2 = 1$, define the
 circle map